Charles Mackay (mayor)

-Charles Ewing Mackay (29 June 1875 – 3 May 1929; later known as Charles Evan Mackay) was a New Zealand lawyer, local politician, and former mayor of Whanganui.
+Charles Ewing Mackay (29 June 1875 – 3 May 1929; later known as Charles Evan Mackay) was a New Zealand lawyer, local politician, and mayor of Wanganui.
 He was convicted for the attempted murder of Walter D'Arcy Cresswell in 1920.

 Early life

 Mackay was born in Nelson, New Zealand on 29 June 1875.
 His parents were Jessie Wilkie and Joseph Mackay (who was the headmaster of Wellington College between 1881 and 1891).

 Mackay attended Wellington College and later transferred to Canterbury College in 1890.
 After finishing his school education, Mackay went to university and obtained a Bachelor of Arts in 1895 and a Bachelor of Laws in 1900.
 He was admitted to the bar in 1901.

 Political career

 Mackay started a law firm in Whanganui in 1902.
 He then joined the Mataongaonga Road Board in 1904 and the Wanganui Borough Council in November 1905.
 In 1906, Mackay was elected as Mayor of Wanganui, a position which he held in two separate terms (1906–1913, and 1915–1920).
 During his tenure as mayor, Mackay pushed for infrastructure within Whanganui such as tramways and improved roads.
 He also played a significant role in the 1919 establishment of the Sarjeant Gallery.
 He was involved in the procurement of pieces to display in the gallery and also launched a competition to determine the design of the building.